OPEnSLab-OSU/Loom/ReadMe_Contributing.md

 ### Other

-Other additions may be necessary if your module interacts with other modules
+- Other additions may be necessary if your module interacts with other modules
+- If a superclass declares a non-pure method that your class does not need to implement, simply remove the method when using the templates rather than leaving an empty body as an implementation

 ## Documenting Additions